 At Shaffer & Engle Law Offices, LLC our lawyers have the knowledge and experience to answer these questions and the skill to advocate relentlessly on your behalf.
 You deserve a defense.
-If you have been charged with a DUI and are concerned about the consequences, post-arrest, contact us today at our Millersburg or Harrisburg law offices to discuss our ability to provide you with the high quality DUI defense you need.
+If you have been charged with a DUI and are concerned about the consequences, post-arrest, contact us today at our Harrisburg law offices to discuss our ability to provide you with the high quality DUI defense you need.

 Attorney Elisabeth K.H.
 Pasqualini can help you navigate Pennsylvania's criminal justice system following a DUI arrest.